sarahmorris926/React-For-Beginners-Starter-Files/readme.md

 Firebase by default only allows logins from localhost or the Firebase website.
 You'll need to add your deploy URL to the Authorized Domains in the Sign-in method area of your Firebase console.

-## Changes In the 2018 RE-Record

-In March 2018 I re-recorded this course.
-Here are the things that I've updated.

-* Upgrade to React Router 4 Final API
-* Use React 16.3
-* Move to external PropTypes Package
-* Use React's new Refs API, remove function refs
-* Remove all use of constructors and super() - use class properties instead
-* Better explain binding, use of `this` and component instances
-* Moved from React-addons-css-transition-group to react-transition-group and upgraded from 1.x to 2.x
-* Use official Firebase package for Auth as re-base is now only for data binding
-* Move promise based code to async/await
-* Show how to return multiple elements with React.Fragment

 ## htaccess

 Here is the .htaccess file we use in the apache deployment video